 - Monitor your breathing pattern: Early signs of an imminent attack such as wheezing, coughing, difficulty in breathing should ring the bell for you.
 Regularly measure and record your peak airflow with a domestic peak flow meter as the lung function dwindles much before you notice any visible signs.

 - Emergency help: Keep in touch with the urgent care services around you to immediately address any warning signs such as tugging of skin at the base of the neck or ribs, a significant difficulty with speech and breathing, cough and wheeze that won’t alleviate with conventional drugs.

 When it comes to tackling allergies, the adage prevention is better than cure is better followed.
-So, help your doctor understand your allergy and prescribe a customised treatment plan to you.
+So, find seasoned medical professionals in Brisbane and help them to understand your allergy and prescribe a customised treatment plan to you.